impredicative/irc-rss-feed-bot/README.md

 it small.

 ##### Conditional
-The same configuration above contains examples of these:
+The sample configuration above contains examples of these:
 * **`format/re/title`**: This is a single regular expression pattern that is [searched](https://docs.python.org/3/library/re.html#re.search) for in the title.
 It is used to collect named [key-value pairs](https://docs.python.org/3/library/re.html#re.Match.groupdict) from the